sunpyopark/Docker_Jenkins_Pipeline/README.md

 npm install
 npm test
 ```
-6. Click Apply and make changes on your IDE on a new branch and push to Github -> Jenkins will listen to incoming `POST` requests to the Payload URL used on Github and automatically merge changes from the new branch to the master branch if the tests pass.
+6. Once saved, make changes on your IDE on a new branch and push to Github -> Jenkins will listen to incoming `POST` requests to the Payload URL used on Github and automatically merge changes from the new branch to the master branch if the tests pass.
+7. Go to console output to check if the build was successful (indicated by the blue circle :large_blue_circle:)

 ---

-## Setting up CD build on Jenkins with Dockerfile
+## Part IV: Setting up CD build on Jenkins with Dockerfile
 - First go to [Dockerhub](https://hub.docker.com/r/naistangz), create an account if this has not been created yet, then set up a DockerHub repository and call it `<username>/<name_of_repository>` e.g `naistangz/docker_automation`
 - Create a pipeline script on Jenkins
 ```json